Nether Heyford: History

-The 1000s began with England still under Saxon rule.
-But in 1066, William of Normandy became King.
-Under the Norman administration, Northampton town was becoming an important centre, being central between Winchester (the old capital of Wessex), York, the port of London, and the Welsh borders.
-At the time of Edward the Confessor there were 60 houses in Northampton.
-By 1086 there were 300.
-This period may have marked a process of increased trade and travel through the area.

 The landholders in Heyford prior to the Norman Conquest had been Aelid and Wulfstan.
 With the invasion of William the Conqueror the landholding was transferred to the Bishop of Bayeux, Gilbert of Ghent, and Robert, Count of Mortain, a half brother of King William.

 The Domesday Book of 1086 recorded that 'Heiford' consisted of three hides and five virgates of cultivated land.
 This equates to about 500 acres.
 There were also nineteen acres of meadow and a mill valued at 16s.
 There were eight ploughs in use, and the records included mention of 11 villagers, three smallholders, and four slaves.